AdminL3/Jugend-Forscht/Analysing/README.md

 See [Articlecount - README](./Articlecount//)

 - Counting The Articles
-- Visualizing them in a Graph
-- Extracting longest articles
-- Getting Correlation Coefficient

 ---

 ## Other Options

 - [Wordcloud](./Wordcloud/) ☁️
-- Other Options not yet implemented
+- not yet implemented

 ---

-## Structure

-This is used in every step.

-#### 1. Getting the data from the articles

-#### 2. Saving them in a database:

-#### 3. Visualizing the data

----

 > [!NOTE]
 > This is only a part of the full project!
-> The part, where we extract the Article Text
+> The part, where we analyse the data
 > View the whole Projekt on [Github](https://github.com/AdminL3/Jugend-Forscht/)